Tinkerforge/generators/python/readme.txt

 ===========================

-The Python bindings allow you to control Tinkerforge Bricks and Bricklets from your Python programs.
+The Python bindings allow you to control Tinkerforge Bricks and Bricklets from your Python scripts.
 This ZIP file contains:

  source/   -- source code of the bindings (install with setup.py script) examples/ -- examples for every Brick and Bricklet